 - Why it’s powerful: Broad access via many partners, efficient process for women‑founders.

-Girlboss Foundation Grant – creative grants for women entrepreneurs
+Girlboss Foundation Grant for Women Entrepreneurs

 - Description: Offers biannual grants (e.g., ~$15,000) to female‑identifying entrepreneurs, often with a focus on creative industries.